plasmadancom/HAT-GUI/README.md

 Equally, you can delete any boards you dont need by simply deleting the directory.

+## Python Examples

+We have provided some example Python scripts to get you started (see [here](https://github.com/plasmadancom/HAT-GUI/tree/master/python_examples)).

 ## Contributing

 If HAT-GUI is useful to you please help improve it by contributing.
 If you have a board you want to add to the main branch submit a pull request for approval.